 Natural Language Processing: As an allusion to Google's Bert NLP algorithm, the PaddlePaddle community developed their own NLP algorithm called ERNIE.
 It uses a knowledge-based approach combining pre-trained models with a pool of multi-source knowledge.
 This knowledge base can simply be an extensive collection of texts, like Wikipedia or Reddit, and other popular forums on the web.
 The system continuously enhances its results vocabulary, structure, semantics, and other aspects from the data pool.
 BERT only learns original language signals, but ERNIE enhances the model's semantic representation capabilities.

 Baidu compared the performance of ERNIE 2.0 with BERT, and the result was that it outperforms BERT and also XLNet on 16 tasks, including English challenges on GLUE benchmarks.
 The General Language Understanding Evaluation (GLUE) benchmark is a state-of-the-art collection of resources for training and evaluating language understanding systems.
 In numbers, ERNIE outperforms BERT for English tasks by 3.1%.
 However, for Chinese tasks, the lead was less clear.
+A new application of these technologies is the field of content intelligence, where artificial intelligence classifiers are used to gain insights into the effectiveness and quality of a business’ content.

 Life would be pretty boring without all these shiny movie recommendations popping up whenever logging into one's Netflix account, coming up with great ideas what video to watch next.
 Whoever comes up with these proposals seems to know us quite well since they will fit our interests.
 Responsible for the magic behind these suggestions are recommendation systems.
 Usually, they use data of past purchases and networks to predict what you might want to watch next.
 Technically, there several approaches to implement a recommendation system.